-Amounts due from / to related parties included in the consolidated statement of financial position (other than the loans to related parties) are interest-free and have no fixed repayment terms.
-The outstanding payable balances as at 31 December 2022 were settled during Q1 2023.
+Amounts due from / to related parties included in the consolidated statement of financial position (other than the loans to related parties) are interest-free and have no fixed

 Note 26 Acquisition of subsidiaries

 On 13 July 2022, PetroNor completed the corporate acquisition of both Pan-Petroleum Nigeria Holding BV and Pan-Petroleum Services Holdings BV, who together hold 100 per cent of the shares in Pan-Petroleum AJE Ltd, from Panoro Energy ASA.
 The transaction has allowed PetroNor to assume a 6.502 per cent participating interest, 16.255 per cent cost bearing interest and economic interest of 12.1913 per cent in Offshore Mining Licence no.113 (OML113).